snturner/plm18/README.md

 Turner,Selena

 # Proj 1 Step 1
-Transcripts located in *transcript* folder
+Transcripts located in *project/transcript* directory

-Project code located in *project* folder
+Project code located in *project* directory

 # To Run
 1. Download all files from *project* folder.